Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-module-api.markdown

 #### Building the Data Iterator

 Before training the model, we need a way to iterate over the data sets that we have generated earlier.
-Mxnet provides an abstaction called `NDIter` that lets us just do that.
+MXNet provides an abstaction called `NDIter` that lets us just do that.

 ```clojure
 ;;; Building the Data Iterator